Nikon D3300 vs Canon T6i

 Review summary: Nikon D3300 vs Canon T6i

 So how do things add up?
 Which of the two cameras – the Nikon D3300 or the Canon T6i – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Nikon D3300: